Alfaa123/Volvo-CAN-Gauge/README.md

 In the display loop, we can show boost pressure, coolant temperature and intake temperature.

+We also react to the dashboard brightness broadcast frame so the display updates it's brightness along with the rest of the dashboard.
+If the headlights are on, display brightness is multiplied by 0.8.

 For right now, the only button we track is the cruise control cancel button.
 Holding the button for more than 2 seconds changes the currently displayed page.
 Perhaps in the future, a menu system could be implemented.

+In order for the gauge to feel more "analog" the needle and value of the gauge will not change between distant values instantaneously.
+There is a built in loop that will require the needle to go through all intermediate values if the variable changes by more than 1.

+When the gauge switches pages, the needle will smoothly sweep to the next position instead of moving instantaneously.
+Again, this is for the "analog" feel.

 # Notes: